← All posts

 View .md

-Beyond CLAUDE.md and AGENTS.md: when your coding agent needs a behavior spec
+Beyond CLAUDE.md and AGENTS.md: when agents need a behavior spec

 CLAUDE.md and AGENTS.md tell agents how to work in your repo.
 They don't tell agents what your product promises.
-That's a different problem — and it needs a different artifact.
+That's a different artifact — the PBC layer.

 product-behavior-contractai-codingpbc-specdeveloper-experience